brysalazar12/phpvim/README.md

 ## Features

+* Code folding
 * Edit many files at the same time
 * File Browser on left side of screen
 * Functions, Variables, Classes on right
 * Move between files in center screen
-* View status of the current GIT repo, if applicable
-* Additional features when running under MacVIM
-* Quickly navigate to files using a fuzzy finder
-* Code folding
 * PHP Documenting
+* String search in folder

 ### Code Folding

-* Use z o to expand current line
+* Use in normal mode z o to expand current line
-* Use z c to fold the code
+* Use in normal mode z c to fold the code
-* Use z i to toggle expand all or fold all
+* Use in normal mode z i to toggle expand all or fold all

+### PHP Documenting

+* Use in normal mode F2 on current method, class or property to add php documentation

+### String search in folder
+* Use in normal mode point your cursor on the word you want to search then press F3 this will search in all .php file
+* Use in visual mode highlight the string you want to search then press F3 this will search in all .php file

 ### Switching between files (Buffers)